pwsdc/pwsdc.github.io/content/posts/2024-03-28-tenth-spring-meeting.md

 **Q:** Do you have to submit separate applications for different bureaus?
 **A:** There are two application links that are live currently.
 There are 2 links on [the PA Auditor General website](https://www.paauditor.gov/careers); you can apply to both, but after your application is screened, you are eligible for any bureau.

-**Q:** What are some technical skills or experiences that students need?
+**Q:** What are some technical skills or experience that students need?
 **A:** From an entry-level perspective, you just need to be minimally qualified.
 You don't need to be any specific major, you only need just 12 credits in any of the related fields.
 A basic Excel and Word knowledge is enough, as well as other Microsoft Suite applications.
 Written communication is very important, sometimes more important than the rest of the work.

-**Q:** How difficult is it as a senior to do the Intern 2 Hire progam?
+**Q:** How difficult is it as a senior to do the Intern 2 Hire program?
 **A:** You do have to essentially become a full-time employee to get at the 900 hour requirement, although you can do a lot of it during the summer, and that's why there are three months post-graduation to complete them.

 **Q:** In general, how many people are hired (for internships and full-time employees)?